How do I end a partnership?

 Option 2: I do NOT have a Partnership Agreement, or my Agreement does not cover dissolution

-In the case you do not have a Partnership Agreement or the Agreement does not cover how the partnership is to be dissolved, then the legislation (the Partnership Act) of the state or territory in which the partnership was formed and operates applies.
+If you do not have a Partnership Agreement or the Agreement does not cover how the partnership is to be dissolved, then the legislation (the Partnership Act) of the state or territory in which the partnership was formed and operates applies.
 The legislation will generally provide that a partnership dissolves when:

 - The term of the partnership in the Partnership Agreement expires